Theory-Independent Context Incompatibility: Quantification and Experimental Demonstration

-In search of a broader notion of the concept of incompatibility---one that allows us to obtain the classical limit in decoherent dynamics, admits generalized measurements, can be applied to generic probabilistic theories, and retrieves the notion of measurement incompatibility in specific contexts---we introduce in this Letter the concept of \textit{theory-independent context incompatibility} (TICI).
-Notably, we present a measure for TICI whose significance is directly related to quantifying the degree of violation of the hypothesis of theory-independent context compatibility.
-Most importantly, using projective measurements in a quantum optics platform, we test our theory through an experiment that operates in three steps: (i) a photon pair source generates photon pairs in an entangled polarization state through spontaneous parametric down-conversion (SPDC); (ii) a general single-photon qubit mixed state is prepared by detecting the other photon of the pair without determining its polarization state; and (iii) sequential measurements are implemented on the single-photon polarization state.
-Our results demonstrate with high accuracy that nature is at odds with the hypothesis of theory-independent context compatibility, thereby validating the predictions of quantum mechanics.
+In search of a broader notion of incompatibility—one that captures the classical limit, accommodates generalized measurements, applies to generic probabilistic theories, and recovers measurement incompatibility—we introduce in this Letter the concept of \textit{theory-independent context incompatibility} (TICI).
+We also propose a measure to quantify violations of theory-independent context compatibility.
+Using projective measurements on a quantum optics platform, we test our framework through a three-step experiment: (i) entangled photon pairs are generated via spontaneous parametric down-conversion (SPDC); (ii) a general single-photon qubit mixed state is prepared by detecting the partner photon without resolving its polarization; and (iii) sequential measurements are performed on the remaining photon.
+Our results confirm that nature violates theory-independent context compatibility, in agreement with quantum mechanical predictions.
+Fundamentally, our work points to an important refinement of the notion of incompatibility underlying Heisenberg’s uncertainty principle and related formulations.